google/error-prone/docs/bugpattern/IfChainToSwitch.md

 the `switch` would raise a compile-time error, whereas the original chain of `if` statements would need to be manually detected and edited.

-If the flag `EnableSafe` is set, the output will include an empty `case null`;
-this more closely matches the behavior of the original if-chain when `suit` is `null`, although is more verbose and may not match the intent.
+If the flag `-XepOpt:IfChainToSwitch:EnableSafe=true` is set, the output will include an empty `case null`; this more closely matches the behavior of the original if-chain when `suit` is `null`, although is more verbose and may not match the intent.

 ``` {.good}
 enum Suit {HEARTS, CLUBS, SPADES, DIAMONDS};